faheemersh/Senior_Design_Dry_EEG_BCI/README.md

 ### This branch includes the required files to successfully stream data into MATLAB using the lab streaming layer (LSL).

 # The guides below show how to:
-Note: due to time constraints and our knowledge of MATLAB, these guides are only for MATLAB

 ### Setup LSL
 1. Setup LSL using Python